-The telltale light for the radio-operated key flashes while the search for the radiooperated key is in progress.
+The telltale light for the radio-operated key flashes while the search for the radio-operated key is in progress.
 The light goes out as soon as the radio-operated key or the emergency key is found.

 The light goes out briefly if the search times out without the radio-operated key or the emergency key being found.

-The motorcycle is supplied with one radio-operated key and one spare key.
-If a key is lost or mislaid, consult the information on the electronic immobiliser (EWS) (\$\iii \operation 56). lanition and anti-theft alarm system, if fitted, work with the radio-operated key.
+You receive one radio-operated key and one spare key.
+If a key is lost or mislaid, consult the information on the electronic immobiliser (EWS) (IPP 44).
+Ignition and anti-theft alarm system work with the radio-operated key.
 Steering lock and fuel filler cap are locked and unlocked manually.

-The vehicle cannot be started while the radiooperated key is out of range.
-If the radio-operated key remains out of range the ignition is switched off after about 90 seconds to protect the battery.
+The vehicle cannot be started while the radio-operated key is out of range.
+If the radio-operated key remains out of range the ignition is switched off after about 1.5 minutes to protect the battery.
+It is advisable to keep the radio-operated key on your person (e.g. in a jacket pocket)